Motorcycles and you together on the roads of Costa Rica

 You probably know those pedestrian bridges over the freeways.
 Pedestrians usually like to just walk across the freeway and even jump over the dividing walls and fences, because they think the pedestrian bridge is not safe, see why that is:

-You like to heat your lunch on the way to work?
+Do you like to heat your lunch on the way to work?
 Just stop anywhere and plug it in:

-Of course being taken home by your friend on a motorcycle is a lot easier than riding your bike in this hilly country, especially when you can use the whole lane for yourself:
+Of course, being taken home by your friend on a motorcycle is a lot easier than riding your bike in this hilly country, especially when you can use the whole lane for yourself:

 I did a blog about copos or snow cones a while ago but it never occurred to me you can sell copos from the back of your motorbike so you don’t need to push a cart.
 He even found a fine way for clients to wash their hands :

-Age is not a problem in Costa Rica, who says you have to be over 18 years old or over 6 feet to ride a motorbike and get gas?
+Age is not a problem in Costa Rica.
+Who says you have to be over 18 years old or over 6 feet to ride a motorbike and get gas?

 If you have enjoyed today’s blog about motorcycles on the roads of Costa Rica, please leave a comment below.

-If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.
+If you like this blog, subscribe to my newsletter by clicking the banner below.

-I DO want to remind our readers that we appreciate any referrals you can send our way.
-We love referrals and we appreciate them.
-Please remember the GoDutch Realty agents when you talk about your home in Costa Rica, when you meet someone who wants to purchase one, thank you!
+I DO want to remind our readers that we appreciate any referrals you can send us.
+Also, please remember the GoDutch Realty agents when you talk about your home in Costa Rica, we appreciate it.